KDE/documentation-docs-krita-org/reference_manual/blending_modes/mix.rst

 .. hint:: In Alpha Darken mode the blending of the **color** channels happens without taking Opacity or Flow values into account.
 They are blended as if Opacity and Flow were set to 100%.
 Only blending of the **alpha** channel uses Opacity and flow values.

+   For technical reasons, this mode does not adhere to alpha lock or inherit alpha and may cause color artifacts when you use it as a brush or layer mode.
+The `Marker`_ or `Greater`_ modes are likely a better choice.

 .. figure:: /images/blending_modes/mix/Blending_modes_Alpha_Darken_Sample_image_with_dots.png
    :align: center